dbcook/anycubic-sla-printers/README.md

 of the Anycubic formats including the latest .pm5 and .pm5s, and some Reddit posts recommend using it.
 This will be my first try at getting output from Prusa to print on my M5s.
 See the workflow outlined in [this reddit post](https://www.reddit.com/r/AnyCubicPhotonMonoX/comments/uvyi3q/anyone_use_prusaslicer_for_anycubic_photon/)

+If I have enough time (unlikely) I may look at splicing some of the UVTools output code into a PR for PrusaSlicer, assuming the licenses are compatible.

 |  Model                 | File Format      | PrusaSlicer
 | -------                | ------------     | ------